-If you want to get out of debt. . .sow debt-elimination seeds into the life of a friend or your church or even the Debt Free Army as we’re helping millions becoming debt free through our teaching of the Word.
+If you want to get out of debt. . .sow debt-elimination seeds into the life of a friend or your church or even the Debt Free Army as we’ve helped people around the world become debt free through our teaching of the Word.

 When you take this step of faith to help others on their journey to the debt-free lifestyle, it’s amazing how God will get involved and energize your out of debt plan.

 The Message Bible translates Ephesians 6:8 like this: